 This applies to the Chee as well after they used their holograms to disguise as humans.

-Taxxons are actually intelligent creatures who posses an unfortunate evolutionary trait: They're constantly hungry.
+Taxxons are actually intelligent creatures who posses an unfortunate trait: They're constantly hungry.
 When they see an open wound they go insane with hunger, "it's like watching sharks react to blood in the water."
-Because of this, the Taxxons have been pressed into bondage by the Yeerks, who feed them.
-Not even "pressed into" bondage; they willingly offered themselves to the Yeerks as hosts in hopes that the Yeerks would be able to suppress their insane hunger.
+On their homeworld, this is kept in check by a benign Hive Mind, allowing them to live peaceful and productive lives.
+When removed from this influence they are overwhelmed by their base instincts.
+Because of this, the Taxxons have willingly offered themselves into bondage by the Yeerks, in hopes that the Yeerks would be able to suppress their insane hunger.
 It didn't work.
+But the Yeerks are fine with that.

 Good Republic, Evil Empire: Played with a bit, as the Yeerks are clearly an empire and the Andalites a kind of republic, but the vast majority of Andalite government and military leaders the characters meet aren't much better than the Yeerks.